tnzk/jest-gauge/README.md

 - [x] Add unit tests
 - [ ] TypeScript
   - [x] Jest-gauge itself in TypeScript
-  - [ ] Support step implementations in TypeScript
+  - [ ] Support step implementations in TypeScript (should be satisfiable by using babel-jest altogether)
 - [ ] Jest integration
   - [x] Implement `getCacheKey`
   - [x] Debug options